Andrearipa/comp0034_cw2_g-group-7-1/README.md

 - Check routes for testing
 - Change the config parameters (disable csrf and add a different database for testing)

+- add standard picture when no custom profile pic is selected

+Questions:
+- how to add posts to the database

 # Ideas for Testing
 In models (within unit folder), test: - DILARA
 - user